pakjiddat/Pakjiddat-Website/src/pages/articles/2021-07-11---Finding-numbers-between-0-and-9999/index.md

 ### Introduction

-I took the [Combinatorics](https://www.coursera.org/learn/combinatorics) course on [Coursera](https://www.coursera.org/).
+I recently took the [Combinatorics](https://www.coursera.org/learn/combinatorics) course on [Coursera](https://www.coursera.org/).
 The course provides useful knowledge about counting and probabilities.
 I found the course very useful and interesting.
 In this article I will describe one of the problems that were given to the students to solve.

 Combinatorics is a field of Mathematics that allows us to efficiently count numbers.
 It includes topics such as probabilities, permutations and combinations.
 In this article I will describe how to solve a problem in Combinatorics that involves numbers between 0 and 9999.